quiltingcode/happening-react-frontend/README.md

 I live in a small town of around 15,000 people in the south of Spain, where lots of great events happen, but unlike in the big cities, there are no websites or applications dedicated to publicising the event information out to the people.

-The most similar browser-based platform that exists today would be Eventbrite.
+The most similar browser-based events platform that exists today would be Eventbrite.
 If I do a search in Eventbrite for events filtered by my town, the closest event is 100Km away.
 Even though I know there are lots of great events happening every day on my doorstep, there is no single application or website where I can see them.
 These days, people simply rely on diffusion via Whatsapp groups and posters in the streets.

 Happening provides an interactive platform to create, view, edit and delete event information for a local area.
 A user who wishes to share an event can upload information about the event, including the date, a description, a category for who it's ideally aimed at, an image or event poster, and keyword tags.
 A user who wishes to attend events can follow event hosts, show their interest in an event, mark as attending an event, comment on an event and write a review for an event.